 Let’s get ready to rumble!

-> I never thought I’d be so into Pet Battling as I never played Pokemon or had any desire to.
+I never thought I’d be this into pet battling as I’d never played Pokemon (or had any desire to).
 However, that all changed when I decided to try it on the beta.

-> Unlock the Battle Pet training ability for all characters on your Battle.net account.
+Unlock the Battle Pet training ability for all characters on your Battle.net account.

 [one_half_last]For Horde, look for Matty in the Goblin Slums of Orgrimmar. [/one_half_last]

 [one_half_last]For Alliance, head to Audrey Burnhep in Stormwind who is standing under a tree – between the Dwarven District bank and the elemental portals.[/one_half_last]

 - Pets gain unique abilities and attacks once they reach level 2, 4, 10, 15 and 20.

 - Battle Pets have a maximum level of 25